travisdoor/bl/docs/master/language.md

 ### String

-String type in Biscuit is slice containing pointer to string data and string length.
+String type in Biscuit is a slice containing a pointer to string data and string length.
 String literals are always zero terminated.

 **Example:**